peppedilillo/grb-trigger-algorithms/README.md

 ### Requirements
 1. Python and few external packages, see section section "Environment creation".
 2. To run the C code of this repository you will need cmake and a compiler (such as GCC).
+3. A UNIX-like system or the patience to rewrite a few shell scripts.

 ### 1. Download
 First you must download the data and the present repository.